kentdata/iOS-17-Jailbreak/README.md

-# iOS 17 - 17.1 Jailbreak Solutions & Hot News [100% Trusted tools]
+# iOS 17 - 17.1 Jailbreak Solutions [100% Trusted tools]

 Most awaited iOS 17 was released  to the public on 18 September 2023 except iPhone 15 devices.
 For iPhone 15 devices iOS 17 released on 22 nd of september 2023.